 2.2.
 How do we collect your personal information?

 We collect personal information about you when it is reasonably necessary for one or more our activities or functions.
 This personal information is collected in a number of ways, including:

-- When you enrol or register (including online) for a course, program or event (offered by or on behalf of CA ANZ), when you visit, use or register on the Site or social media accounts, apply for, enquire about or request services or products, when you complete a survey, apply to become a member or specialist; enter into a competition, apply for a scholarship, or otherwise contact, do business or interact with us;
+- When you enrol or register (including online) for a course, program or event (offered by or on behalf of CA ANZ), when you visit, use or register on our websites or social media accounts, apply for, enquire about or request services or products, when you complete a survey, apply to become a member or specialist; enter into a competition, apply for a scholarship, or otherwise contact, do business or interact with us;

 - From enrolment, registration, subscription or application forms, phone calls, faxes, e-mails, SMS, social media, letters and other documents provided to us (including from members, students, employers, professional bodies, regulators, government and statutory bodies, members of the public and other parties in Australia, New Zealand, or elsewhere) and in person;

-- From third parties (for example letters of recommendation or good standing, complaints and other information relevant to membership of CA ANZ), including from professional bodies (for example under reciprocal arrangements), regulators and government and statutory bodies and through acquired contact lists, with your consent (unless it would be unreasonable or impracticable to obtain your consent);
+- From third parties (for example letters of recommendation or good standing, complaints and other information relevant to membership of CA ANZ), including from external payment providers, professional bodies (for example under reciprocal arrangements), regulators and government and statutory bodies and through acquired contact lists, with your consent (unless it would be unreasonable or impracticable to obtain your consent);

 - When you apply for work or to otherwise perform services at or for CA ANZ; and